mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.1.2 =
+* Bug Fix: Fixed a bug with our design profile shortcode and WP 4.9's new Sandbox for Safety feature.
+* Updated the readme.txt to reflect that the plugin is compatible with up to WordPress 4.9.2.

 = 3.1.1 =
 * Security bug: Fixed a security bug where private designs were being listed on the design gallery/index.